xenanetworks/tdl-xoa-python-script-library/thor_transceiver_seq_access/thor_transceiver_seq_access.md

-# XOA Script Documentation - Thor Module and Stream
+# XOA Script Documentation - Transceiver Sequential Access on Thor

 ## Introduction
 What this script example does: